SKIMTIAZ/SKIMTIAZ/README.md

 ### Hi there I'm Shaikh👋

+I'm Shaikh an aspiring frontend web developer💻.
+Interested in working on frontend, API's, Databases and currently learning about Distributed Ledger Technology.
+Occasionaly I do participate in Hackathons 💡 and I have a relationship with Programming 😐

 <!--
 **SKIMTIAZ/SKIMTIAZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.